null138/bsp-vrad-merging/README.md

 2. Replace the expensive geometry in the source BSP with a cheaper, simplified version.
 Alternatively, remove the geometry entirely if that better suits your use case.
+Save as target BSP.

 3. Fully compile the **target BSP** containing the cheaper geometry.